dragonisdev/Haaga-Helia-voice-assistant/docs/project.md

 ### Session shutdown and Supabase save

 When the student disconnects, the `on_shutdown` callback runs.
 It:
-1. Collects the full transcript list
+1. Collects the full transcript list built by the event listeners.
+2. If the event-based transcript is empty (e.g., events did not fire), falls back to reading `agent_session.history.items` directly to reconstruct the conversation turns.
-2. Gets the usage summary from the metrics collector (token counts, TTS character count)
+3. Gets the usage summary from the metrics collector (token counts, TTS character count).
-3. Calls `save_transcript_to_supabase` which makes three sequential POST requests to the Supabase REST API: one to create a `conversation_sessions` row, one to create a `conversation_messages` row with the full transcript, and one to create a `session_usage_metrics` row.
+4. Calls `save_transcript_to_supabase` which makes three sequential POST requests to the Supabase REST API: one to create a `conversation_sessions` row, one to create a `conversation_messages` row with the full transcript, and one to create a `session_usage_metrics` row.

 There is no Supabase SDK used — everything is plain HTTP via `httpx`.

+The callback is idempotent: a `_shutdown_done` flag prevents it from running twice if both the timeout guard and a normal disconnect fire close together.

 ### Session timeout